galaxyproject/training-material/topics/statistics/tutorials/simorgh/tutorial.md

 Then, `if ((rectype ~ /^ATOM/ || rectype ~ /^HETATM/ || rectype ~ /^TER/) && chain == "A") next` skips any line that is `ATOM, HETATM, or TER` and it is chain `A`.

-Finally, `print`, prints out any line that is not skipped.
+Finally, `print` outputs any line that is not skipped.

 In summary, "Keep everything except ATOM/HETATM/TER records from chain A."